-Students in grades K-4 may choose to celebrate by exchanging valentines with their classmates.
-A class list will be supplied by the teacher for parents' convenience.
-Students must give a valentine to each of their classmates.
-Students in grades 5-8 may make special valentines at school that are shared with veterans, senior citizens, hospitalized children, or members of the armed services.
-Valentine parties are not held at any grade level.
+Students who bring valentines must give one to each of their classmates.
+Students in grades 3-8 make special valentines at home that are shared with veterans, senior citizens, hospitalized children, or members of the armed services.
 Students in grades K-2 may exchange sealed valentine treats that can be taken home.